Your Basic Rights

 How to Talk to Police When You're Pulled Over

-Nobody likes to get pulled over, but if a police officer does stop you, you need to know how to talk to the officer.
+Nobody likes to get pulled over, but if a police officer stops you, you need to know how to talk to the officer.
 The main thing to remember is that a police officer approaching your car has no idea who you are and whether you pose a threat.

 -